xmik/berkshelf-api-docker/README.md

 ## Usage

 * Optionally set CHEF_SERVER_ENDPOINT.
 The default is: "https://chef_server", so if you run the container linking it to the chef server container (--link chef_server:chef_server), you don't have to set this variable.
+This endpoint must be available for chef workstation to run `berks install` or `berks upload`.
+To change it while a container is running edit /usr/bin/run_berks_api.sh and restart the container.
 * Mount the berkshelf.pem file (berkshelf is the chef server user here).

 ### Examples